Places > Theodore Roosevelt Presidential Library

 Project Type

-Set atop a plateau on the edge of Theodore Roosevelt National Park in Medora, North Dakota, this 40-acre site is being transformed into an immersive prairie experience.
-The TRPL will blend architecture into the landscape, reconnect visitors with native ecosystems, and inspire new generations to value the natural world, just as Roosevelt did.
+Set atop a plateau on the edge of Theodore Roosevelt National Park in Medora, North Dakota, the 40-acre site has been transformed into an immersive prairie experience.
+TRPL blends architecture into the badlands landscape, reconnects visitors with native ecosystems, and is positioned to inspire new generations to value the natural world.

 A living landscape

-RES is leading the seeding, planting, and irrigation for the full site, including the installation of one of the largest native green roofs in the US.
-Spanning two acres and planted with more than 140,000 native plugs, the green roof is designed to disappear into the surrounding grasslands, embodying the project’s vision of architectural harmony with nature.
+RES led the seeding, planting, and irrigation for the full site, including the installation of one of the largest native green roofs in the United States.
+Spanning two acres and planted with more than 140,000 native plugs, the green roof was designed to disappear into the surrounding grasslands.

 Built to the highest standards